vmurigneu/shotgun_ga_workflow/README.md

 HUMAnN2 generates 3 files:

 * A file with the abundance of gene families.
 Gene family abundance is reported in RPK (reads per kilobase) units to normalize for gene length.
 It reflects the relative gene (or transcript) copy number in the community.
+The RPKs of reads that map to gene families that lack UniRef90 IDs are captured as UniRef90_unknown, and unmapped read abundances as UNMAPPED.
+The “UNMAPPED” value is the total number of reads which remain unmapped after both alignment steps (nucleotide and translated search).
+Since other gene features in the table are quantified in RPK units, “UNMAPPED” can be interpreted as a single unknown gene of length 1 kilobase recruiting all reads that failed to map to known sequences.

 * A file with the coverage of pathways.
 Pathway coverage provides an alternative description of the presence (1) and absence (0) of pathways in a community, independent of their quantitative abundance.